DimitrisKalyvas/DimitrisKalyvas/README.md

 - 👋 Hi, I’m @DimitrisKalyvas
-- 👀 I’m a level designer with experience in game design.
+- 👀 I’m a level designer with experience in game design, production, LOC and QA.
-- 🌱 I'm always learning new things, currently focusing on Lua.
+- 🌱 I'm always learning new things, currently focusing on Lua, aspiring to improve my technical design skills.
-- 💞️ I’m not looking to collaborate on projects right now, as I have my hands full working for Forgotten Empires.
+- 💞️ I’m not looking to collaborate on projects right now, as I have my hands full working for Forgotten Empires and making SIGNAL LOST (https://store.steampowered.com/app/3079180/SIGNAL_LOST/), among other stuff.
 - 📫 My email is dimitrismarioskalyvas@gmail.com

 <!---